influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/data_exploration.md

 By default, a `GROUP BY` interval with no data has `null` as its value in the output column.
 Use `fill()` to change the value reported for intervals that have no data. `fill()` options include:

 * Any numerical value
-* `null` - exhibits the same behavior as the default
+* `null` - exhibits the same behavior as the default (sets `null` as value for interval with no data)
-* `previous` - reports the value of the previous window
+* `previous` - reports the value of the previous time window (copies values from the previous interval)
-* `none` - suppresses timestamps and values where the value is null
+* `none` - suppresses timestamps and values where the value is null (interval record is skipped ant not shown at all)

 Follow the ✨ in the examples below to see what `fill()` can do.